 Bullying has no place at Hampton School.
 Incidents of bullying of any kind will be viewed very seriously indeed and addressed under the School's Anti-Bullying Policy.
-Bullying includes cyber-bullying and any other form of victimisation or harassment.
+Bullying includes online or cyber-bullying (including bullying using AI) and any other form of victimisation or harassment.
 Anyone who suspects that someone else is being bullied or threatened, or is themselves being bullied, must have the confidence to tell a member of staff immediately, whatever may have been said to deter them from doing so.
 They can be sure of a sensitive, caring and supportive reception by people experienced in dealing with such situations.
 The full range of disciplinary sanctions may be used when the School has found that bullying has taken place.
 A pupil may lose their place at the School for perpetrating bullying behaviour.